 Have you given some thought to setting aside money for a financial emergency?
 Whether it's in case you lose your job, need to replace the furnace or have an unexpected car repair, your goal is to make sure you're covered.

-Conventional wisdom says it's prudent to have six months of living expenses set aside in a savings account or a money–market.
-Give some thought to whether you need that much emergency money.
-Yes, if your job is tenuous and you are the family's sole breadwinner, keeping the full six months may make sense.
-However, if both you and your spouse work, you may need less, because you could cut back spending and live on a single paycheck if one of you loses your job.
+Tradition says it's prudent to have six months of living expenses set aside in a savings account or a money market account.
+While it’s important to be prepared, it’s also important to give some thought to whether you need that much emergency money.
+Yes, if your job is tenuous and you are the family's sole breadwinner, keeping the full six months or more may make sense.
+However, if both you and your partner or significant other work, you may need less, because you could cut back spending and live on a single paycheck if one of you loses your job.

 As you ponder how you might cope with a financial emergency, don't just consider where you'll turn for cash.
-Also look to keep your cost of living under control, including.
+Also look to keep your cost of living under control, including:

-- Aiming to keep your core living expenses at 50 percent of your pretax income or less.
+- Aim to keep your core living expenses at 50 percent of your pretax income or less.
 These core living expenses consist of things like mortgage or rent, consumer-debt payments, utilities and food.
 That means the other 50 percent would be going to items such as income taxes, monthly savings, vacations, eating out and entertainment.
 Presumably, if you lost your job, these other expenses would largely or entirely disappear—and you could get by on half of your old salary.